- In 2018, Grammy-winning singer Kelly Clarkson lost almost 40 pounds within a year.

 The Plant Paradox diet requires followers to eliminate lectin-rich foods, including:

-- legumes, such as beans (including all soy), peas, lentils, and peanuts
+- legumes like beans (including all soy), peas, lentils, and peanuts

-- some nuts and seeds such as cashews, chia, sunflower, and pumpkin
+- some nuts and seeds, including cashews, chia, sunflower, and pumpkin

 - squash, zucchini, and cucumbers